 Featuring a design dreamed up with both divers and non-divers in mind, the purpose-built Maldives Blue Force One has something to keep every guest happy.

-For the majority of the year, aside from a select number of seasonal jaunts into the south, this 42-meter, motor yacht explores the central atolls, where encounters with manta rays, hammerheads and whale sharks are commonplace.
-And to deliver diver comfort and maintain non-diver peace and quiet, all diving is done from a dedicated, 18-meter dhoni.
+For the majority of the year, aside from a select number of seasonal jaunts into the south, this 42-meter (138-foot), motor yacht explores the central atolls, where encounters with manta rays, hammerheads and whale sharks are commonplace.
+To deliver diver comfort and maintain non-diver peace and quiet, all diving is done from a dedicated, 18-meter (60-foot) dhoni.

-On board, the Maldives Blue Force One offers resort-level luxury which can be found throughout the 11 air-conditioned cabins, spacious TV lounge, upper deck bar and communal spaces.
+Onboard, the Maldives Blue Force One offers resort-level luxury throughout the 11 air-conditioned cabins, spacious TV lounge, upper deck bar and communal spaces.
 An outdoor dining area allows guests to make the most of the idyllic surroundings as they dine.
-Solariums, sunbeds and two hot tubs also mean relaxation is never more than a few steps away.
-And if you ever feel like you haven’t enjoyed enough time in the water, stand-up-paddleboards, surf boards and kayaks are available for use.
+Solariums, sun beds and two hot tubs also mean relaxation is never more than a few steps away.
+And if you ever feel like you haven’t enjoyed enough time in the water, stand-up paddleboards, surf boards and kayaks are available for use.

 If you’re looking for a mix of outstanding luxury and comfort, or have a non-diver in your party, it’s hard to beat the Maldives Blue Force One.